 SPIN FIN™ piles are a cost-saving alternative for many pile foundation applications.
-This PND proprietary invention consists of a pipe pile equipped with angles plate fins.
-When driven, these piles rotate into the ground and achieve pile capacities far in excess of conventional piles.
+This PND proprietary invention consists of a pipe pile equipped with angled plate fins.
+The SPIN FIN piles rotate into the ground when driven and achieve pile capacities far in excess of conventional piles.
 Their strength is derived from the pile tips end bearing.

 SPIN FIN piles are often used in docks, dolphins, retaining wall tiebacks, wave barriers, seismic anchors, bridge supports, and other pile foundations where anticipated uplift or impact load may cause failure.
 Because of their load deformation characteristics, these piles allow substantial pile overload deformation without catastrophic failure even after repeated loading.

-These piles have been in use since 1983, when PND first developed them.
-Since then, thousands of piles have been installed in a variety of applications, including:
+SPIN FIN piles have been in use since 1983, when PND first developed the technology.
+Since then, thousands of SPIN FIN piles have been installed in a variety of applications, including:

-- Seismic capacity – the SPIN FIN pile exhibits significant reserve strength with cyclic loading that has advantages in seismic events.
+- Seismic Capacity: SPIN FIN piles exhibit significant reserve strength with cyclic loading that has advantages in seismic events.

 - Energy Absorption: SPIN FIN piles can absorb a huge amount of energy through deflection without loss of strength.
 This is significant in applications such as breasting dolphins.

 It began as many Alaska stories do: on a fishing boat at sea.
 That's where it all started for PND Engineers, Inc. It's a story steeped in colorful history from a number of first-impression engineering designs in Alaska to groundbreaking R&D that transcends Alaska and has influenced our international industry.
 For 40 years, PND has taken pride in providing innovative solutions at low costs, often in challenging conditions.
 This is our story.